VideoXum: Cross-modal Visual and Textural Summarization of Videos: Dataset

 \section{Dataset}

 In this section, we introduce the proposed VideoXum dataset.
-The dataset is annotated by workers, including 14,001 long videos with video and text summaries pairs.
+The dataset is reannotated by a limited number of workers, including 14,001 long videos with 140,010 video and text summaries pairs.
 We describe the process of dataset collection and annotation strategy.
-In addition, we provide several quantitative and qualitative analyses of the proposed dataset.
+We also provide several quantitative and qualitative analyses of the proposed dataset.
+Finally, we compare the VideoXum with existing single-modal video summarization datasets.